abpio/abp-commercial-docs/en/themes/leptonx.md

 ### Source code

-To download the source-code of the Lepton Theme use the following CLI command
+To download the source-code of the LeptonX Theme use the following CLI command

 ```
 abp get-source Volo.Abp.LeptonXTheme.Pro